-Additionally, Ms. Thomas devotes a considerable amount of time to pro bono work.
-She serves as a member of the Firm’s Pro Bono Committee, and regularly volunteers with the Atlanta Volunteer Lawyers Foundation’s Saturday Lawyer Program representing clients in landlord/tenant disputes.
-She also represents a non-profit housing organization in its trademark enforcement work.
+Additionally, Rho devotes considerable time to pro bono work.
+She serves as a member of the Firm’s Pro Bono Committee and represents a non-profit housing organization in its trademark enforcement work.

-While in law school, Ms. Thomas served as an Executive Editor and Managing Board Member for the Alabama Law Review, and was inducted into the Bench and Bar Legal Honor Society.
+While in law school, Rho served as an Executive Editor and Managing Board Member for the Alabama Law Review and was inducted into the Bench and Bar Legal Honor Society.

 Represents a Fortune 100 multinational corporation in the mail, package, and freight delivery industry in trademark enforcement and licensing work.